 Sometimes other safeguarding issues are in place, so you have to drop off and collect children in a busy place.

-Sometimes, bigger safeguarding issue arises, where the children have to visit the other parent with a safe person always around.
+Sometimes, a bigger safeguarding issue arises, where the children have to visit the other parent with a safe person always around.

 Sometimes, safeguarding issues are that big.
 They can only see the other parent in a contact centre.